rkm-ravi94/awesome-devops-interview/gcp.md

 #### Question: What are sheilded VMs ?
 **Answer:** Shielded VMs in Google Cloud Platform provide a higher level of protection against various threats to the integrity of your VMs.
-They're hardened virtual machines that offer a defense against boot and kernel-level attacks.
+They're hardened virtual machines that offer a defense against boot and kernel-level attacks.<br>
 **Key aspects of Shielded VMs:**
-    *Verified Boot*: Ensures the VM boots with a verified firmware, kernel, and initrd to prevent tampering.
+* *Verified Boot*: Ensures the VM boots with a verified firmware, kernel, and initrd to prevent tampering.
-    *vTPM (Virtual Trusted Platform Module)*: Offers tamper-evident protections and encryption for secure key generation and storage.
+* *vTPM (Virtual Trusted Platform Module)*: Offers tamper-evident protections and encryption for secure key generation and storage.
-    *UEFI Firmware*: Replaces traditional BIOS firmware to support modern security features.
+* *UEFI Firmware*: Replaces traditional BIOS firmware to support modern security features.
-    *Runtime Integrity Monitoring*: Regularly checks for unauthorized changes to VM instances during runtime.
+* *Runtime Integrity Monitoring*: Regularly checks for unauthorized changes to VM instances during runtime.<br>
 These security measures help mitigate threats to the VM's integrity, enhancing the overall security posture of your environment